NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Here is a list of scriptures that harmonize with or prove the trinity doctrine, along with explanations as to what part of the doctrine they touch on.

+## Genesis 1:1-3

+> In the beginning, God created the heavens and the earth.
+2 The earth was without form and void, and darkness was over the face of the deep.
+And the Spirit of God was hovering over the face of the waters.
+3 And God said, “Let there be light,” and there was light.

+The cery first sentences in the Bible are ripe with trinity concepts.
+It says **God created the heavens and the earth**, that is, everything that exists.
+Later in [John 1:3](#john-13), [Colossians 1:15](#colossians-115) and [Hebrews 1:3](#hebrews-13) it shows that Jesus created everything that exists.

+In this passage the **Spirit of God was hovering over the face of the waters** presenting it as a separate agent with a location.
+This is mirrored in the Gospel account of Jesus' baptism, where the Holy Spirit comes down from heaven in physical form as a dove, hovering over the waters, signalling the new creation.
+This is the Third Person of God going forth to prepare this shapeless wilderness for being shaped.

+In both accounts, **God said** something.
+In Genesis, **God said, “Let there be..."**.
+His word goes forth 10 times to create things.
+This is the Word of God, as other passages explain is the Second Person of God, Jesus, doing the creating.

+So in this shortnpassage we have God, the Word of God, and the Spirit of God, cooperating in creation.

 ## Genesis 3:8

 > And they heard the voice of Jehovah God walking in the garden in the cool of the day: and the man and his wife hid themselves from the presence of Jehovah God amongst the trees of the garden.